Aggravated DUI with a Child Passenger

 - A person who is convicted under subsection A, paragraph 3, subdivision (b) of this section shall serve at least the minimum term of incarceration required pursuant to section 28-1382.

 If an individual is convicted of an aggravated DUI with a child passenger, he or she can spend a significant amount of time in jail.
 If convicted under § 28-1381, the person must spend at least 10 consecutive days in jail.
 If convicted under § 28-1382, they must spend at least 30 consecutive days in jail.
 Both terms can only lead to probation once the sentence has been finished in full.

 Why You Need an Experienced DUI Defense Attorney by Your Side

 Outside of time in jail, aggravated DUIs go on your permanent record.
 They can affect issues of citizenship, employment, and academics.
-At MayesTelles PLLC, our DUI defense attorneys have experience helping our clients in Arizona.
+At MayesTelles PLLC, our Phoenix DUI attorneys have experience helping our clients in Arizona.
 We meticulously evaluate our cases, making sure no detail goes unacknowledged.
 We then aggressively work to prove our client’s innocence.
 If you have been charged with driving while intoxicated with a child passenger, remember you have options.

 Contact our office today for a free case evaluation!